| || |

 | ||Brad Finer, DC, DACAN |

-He currently practices in The Bloomington Natural Care Center in Bloomington, Minnesota.
+He currently practices in The Bloomington Natural Care Center in Bloomington, Minn.
 He has a diverse chiropractic practice that focuses on pain syndromes and dysfunctional disorders of the articular, peripheral nerve and myofascial systems.
-He has been a GT instructor since 2007.
+Dr. Finer has been a GT instructor since 2007.

 | || |